azhx/blagoblag/content/drafts/mysterious-case-of-deny-dynamic-code-generation.rst

 If ``(deny dyanmic-code-generation)`` had done what I'd expected, it'd have been the missing piece in building an ACG-alike mitigation for macOS.
 The other piece, which did exist, was limiting what sorts of dynamic libraries can be loaded.
-On Windows, this is achieved with with Code Integrity Guard, which requires that any DLLs which are loaded be signed.
-On macOS we acheive this with the ``file-map-executable`` permission.
+On Windows, this is achieved with Code Integrity Guard, which requires that any DLLs which are loaded be signed.
+On macOS we achieve this with the ``file-map-executable`` permission.
 By default, macOS's sandbox policy we allow loading a dynamic library from anywhere you can read files from.
 With ``file-map-executable`` you can add a deny-all rule and then whitelist